yashsriram/stick-solo/new/README.md

         - [ ] Local minima stuck
     - [ ] reaching: global
         - [ ] Solve local minima stuck, using relaxing, random solve, ceo solve
+        - [ ] Also show the use case of q0 clamping
+            - top to bottom not on wrong side
+            - bottom to side not too much
         - [ ] Show other scenarios
         - [ ] Compare quality of motions
         - [ ] Compare convergence errors and times of random and ceo
+        - [ ] Is the parallelization helpful?
         - [ ] Since the q* is achieved randomly, same route generates different motions (variations)
     - [ ] reaching and switching (transfer)
         - [ ] Successful scenario